 Once you submit an email and create a username via this form, you will then receive an email from CallHub.
 This will ask you to activate your CallHub account and create a password.

-There is a downloadable step by step guide to registering and making calls at the foot of this page.
+Read the downloadable step-by-step guide to registering and making calls.
 It will take a few steps to set up your account, but once you're set up it is really easy to use.
 Calling will start from 10am on Saturday 23 March.

 Calling all our members to remind them to vote is going to be a crucial part of winning our ballot, getting over the legal strike ballot threshold of 50% and getting a better pay rise for all our members.